jeremyburr/crypto-market-cli/README.md

-# CryptoMarket-CLI
+# CryptoTicker-CLI
-CryptoMarket-CLI is a command line interface for viewing real-time cryptocurrency market data.
+CryptoTicker-CLI is a command line price ticker for CoinCap.io's real-time websocket price data.
+It currently features BTC, LTC, ETH, XMR, ETC, and BAT.